twiro/multilingual/frontend-redirection.md

 While option **1** and **3** seem pretty self-explanatory option **2** requires an understanding of how the [Frontend Language Detection][1] mechanism of **Multilingual** works:

-If **Multilingual** can't detect a valid language-code in the **URL** (either by [query string][2]), [path][3] or [domain-configuration][4]) it will have no distinct information about which language it should set as frontend-language.
-To make the best out of this situation and not immediately fall back to the configured default language **Multilingual** knows two more language detection methods that try to "guess" which language could be the best possible match.
+If **Multilingual** can't detect a valid language-code in the **URL** (either by [query string][2], [path][3] or [domain-configuration][4]) it will have no distinct information about which language it should set as frontend-language.
+To make the best out of this situation and not immediately fall back to the configured default language **Multilingual** comes with two more language detection methods that try to "guess" which language could be the best possible match.
 The first of these "guessing" methods will check for a [cookie][5] that might contain language information from a previous visit, the second one will have a look at the [browser settings][6] and check if one of the accepted languages matches one of the offered languages.

 So what does this mean for our configuration settings?